This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Sensing Prey

-Here’s how boa constrictors use their sensing abilities:
+Here’s how boa constrictor speed combines with their prey sensing abilities:

 Digestion Time